Michelle Obama again picks designer Wu for inaugural gown

 Interest in Michelle Obama's clothing has extended to the outfits worn by her two daughters.
 On Monday, the White House said Malia, 14, was wearing a J.Crew ensemble and Sasha, 11, wore a Kate Spade coat and dress.

 Obama is a far bigger influence on U.S. fashion than most of her predecessors.
-Laura Bush favoured suits by Oscar de la Renta and Hillary Clinton, the U.S. Secretary of State, is best known for wearing a range of brightly coloured pants suits.
+Laura Bush favored suits by Oscar de la Renta and Hillary Clinton, the U.S. Secretary of State, is best known for wearing a range of brightly colored pants suits.

 Even stylish Jackie Kennedy wore mostly European designers.